Representable/representable/docs/geodjango.md

 # After you check that Homebrew is installed, install `gdal` and `libgeoip`.
 brew install gdal
 brew install libgeoip
-# Open the districter_db DB and add/check that PostGIS is added.
+# Open the representable_db DB and add/check that PostGIS is added.
-psql districter_db
+psql representable_db
 CREATE EXTENSION postgis;
 # Add this line to your .bash_profile.
 Replace X and Y with your Postgres.app version (e.g. .../11.2/bin)
 export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/X.Y/bin